davidmagalhaes/bitcointracker/README.md

 ### Issues

   * The screen shows to little information.
-It could make more use of its horizontal space.
+It could make more use of its horizontal space, by adding more useful information from the API response.

 ### To do